contexttesting/zoroaster/README.md

  - accept context as a class
  - only pass context to test functions which accept it
  - find a way to use `JSDOC` with tests
+ - clean stack traces when context evaluates or destroys with error

 ---